chen0040/keras-language-translator-web-api/README.md

 }
 ```

-Here are some examples to query sentiments using some other neural network models:
+Here are some examples for eng translation using some other configuration options:

 ```bash
 curl -H 'Content-Type: application/json' -X POST -d '{"level":"char", "sentence":"Be nice.", "target_lang":"chinese"}' http://localhost:5000/translate_eng